 Microsoft has also written a blog to introduce various changes to Visual Studio 2019.
 Interested developers can view the details on the Microsoft website.

-Today Microsoft released version 16.2 Preview 2, and now you can check the update or download install package Visual Studio.
-Visual Studio 2019 version 16.1 brings a lot of new features.
+Today Microsoft released Visual Studio 2019 v16.7 Preview 4, and now you can check the update or download install package Visual Studio.